Skip to content

 Where freedom of the press and freedom of expression are concerned

 The Freedom of the Press Act and the Fundamental Law on Freedom of Expression are constitutional laws that take precedence over other legislation.
 The General Data Protection Regulation permits EU member states to make exceptions from the rules governing processing of personal data if it is necessary in order to maintain the right to freedom of expression.
-This means among other things that some media that are protected under the provisions of a constitutional law are exempt from review under the General Data Protection Regulation.
+This means, among other things, that media protected under the provisions of a constitutional law is exempt from review under the General Data Protection Regulation.
 This applies, for example, to personal data published on the daily newspapers' websites and DVD discs with a responsible publisher.
-In the case of violations in the area of freedom of the press you must contact the Media Ombudsman (MO) or the Office of the Chancellor of Justice (JK).
+In the case of violations, you must contact the Media Ombudsman (MO) or the Office of the Chancellor of Justice (JK).

 Read more on the Media Ombudsman's website